 At any negotiation stage, you will both feel that it could assist.
 A mediator is a trained person for creating and maintaining a sense of balance in the discussions.

-However, you can consult a solicitor for guidance if you there has been any issues involving domestic violence.
+However, can consult a solicitor for guidance if you there have been any issues involving domestic violence.

 If you want mediation yet you don’t want your partner to get access to your contacts, you can inform the mediator.

 Some find it useful to retain a solicitor during mediation for legal advice.
 You may arrange this at any point in the process.

 It’s important to make sure that the solicitor you choose specialises in family law.
 Because the lawyers are there, it will be more expensive, but it can be useful if you feel nervous about negotiating or discussing issues.

 It is also useful if there are difficult legal issues to be resolved.

 The expectation of the first mediation meeting

 The meetings normally take place in a safe and private place.

 Usually, it is only you, your partner, and the mediator who is present.
 Since the setting is informal, only first names are normally used.